kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

   - NodePort: Support listening on both IPv4 and IPv6 addresses
   - ExternalIPs: Can be IPv4 or IPv6
 - Kube-proxy IPVS mode will support dual-stack functionality similar to kube-proxy iptables mode as described above.
 IPVS kube-router support for dual stack, on the other hand, is considered outside of the scope of this proposal.
-- For health/liveness/readiness probe support, a kubelet configuration will be added to allow a cluster administrator to select a preferred IP family to use for implementing probes on dual-stack pods.
+- For health/liveness/readiness probe support, the default behavior will not change and an additional optional field would be added to the pod specification and is respected by kubelet.
+This will allow application developers to select a preferred IP family to use for implementing probes on dual-stack pods.
 - The pod status API changes will include a per-IP string map for arbitrary annotations, as a placeholder for future Kubernetes enhancements.
 This mapping is not required for this dual-stack design, but will allow future annotations, e.g. allowing a CNI network plugin to indicate to which network a given IP address applies.
+The approriate hooks will be provided to enable CRI/CNI to provide these details.
 - Kubectl commands and output displays will need to be modified for dual-stack.
 - Kubeadm support will need to be added to enable spin-up of dual-stack clusters.
 Kubeadm support is required for implementing dual-stack continuous integration (CI) tests.
 - New e2e test cases will need to be added to test parallel IPv4/IPv6 connectivity between pods, nodes, and services.